ja2c86/feral-aws-lambda/profile-processor-lambda-jvm/Readme.md

-# Profile Processor Lambda
+# Profile Processor Lambda for JVM Runtime

 ## Build

-For building this lambda's JS please execute:
+For building this lambda's JAR please execute:

 ```
-$ sbt clean npmPackage
+$ sbt clean assembly
 ```

-This will generate the lambda's JS in the `terraform/profile-processor-lambda` folder.
+This will generate the lambda's JAR in the `terraform/profile-processor-lambda` folder.

 ## Deploying Using Terraform

 The `terraform` package contains the assets for creating the required infrastructure and deploying this lambda on `localstack` using `terraform`.

-For building the lambda step `npm` and `zip` should be available.

 The first step is starting localstack docker container: